RoboJackets/apiary/docs/officers/dues/setup.rst

 While dues collection itself is largely automated, there are a few steps that need to be performed manually by the treasurer or another officer to start the process.

 .. hint::
+   These functions are restricted to core officers.
-   If you're not able to see the options described here, you may need additional access.
-Ask in :slack:`it-helpdesk`!
+   If you need access, ask in :slack:`it-helpdesk`.

 Create a Fiscal Year
 --------------------